 Put the strawberry back in blonde with this reddish take on the shade.
 Particularly flattering on the very fair-skinned, this ruby-influenced shade will brighten up your complexion.

-You can wait until September to bask in the glory of sun-brightened blonde streaks around your face and at your roots, or you can mimic the look with a salon-created strawberry blonde shade.
-We’re impatient and choose the latter!
+You can wait until summer to bask in the glory of sun-brightened blonde streaks around your face and at your roots, or you can mimic the look with a salon-created strawberry blonde shade.

 We love a dramatic red, but it’s not always the most wearable shade and has a tendency to lose vibrancy quickly.
-Instead of cherry, give ginger-influenced strawberry blonde a try.
+Give ginger-influenced strawberry blonde a try.
 As it fades, you’ll be left with a delicious pastel tangerine shade.

 Take inspiration from the tropics when it comes time to choose your hair color.
-Mangos, papayas, oranges, and tangerines all wear a bright shade of strawberry blonde that would look just as good on your mane.
+Orange is a bright shade of strawberry blonde that would look stunning on every skin tone.

 Worried about veering too far into pink or orange territory?
 No worries.
 Ask your stylist to ground your strawberry blonde with a neutral brown shade that will keep you from accidentally leaving the salon with pastel hair color.

 Make a statement with a punchy dip dye.
-If you’re already starting with light hair, this will give you the chance to try some of strawberry blonde’s most dramatic iterations.
+This will give you the chance to try some of strawberry blonde’s most dramatic iterations if you’re already starting out with light hair.

 Few shades of blonde are as effortlessly chic as honey blonde.
-Incorporating just the slightest hint of strawberry, the shade flatters almost every skin tone.
+The shade incorporates just the slightest hint of strawberry and flatters almost every skin tone.
 We love a versatile hair color!

 Don’t be tricked into thinking warm, ginger-spiced versions of strawberry blonde are your only options.
 These days, it-girls are making it their own by opting for very cool versions of the classic color.

-If you’re someone who doesn’t love the idea of showing up to the office brunette one day and blonde the next, talk to your stylist about a gradual change.
+Talk to your stylist about a gradual change if you’re someone who doesn’t love the idea of showing up to the office brunette one day and blonde the next.
 A light brown-focused version of strawberry blonde might be just the thing you need.

-Like the idea of pink hair but not all the maintenance?
-Try this light pink shade, which isn’t quite as out-there but still has an edgy vibe.
+If you like the idea of pink hair but not all the maintenance, try this light pink shade, which isn’t quite as out-there but still has an edgy vibe.

 At its best, strawberry blonde is a delicious, warm combination of blonde and red.
 The shade, which is sometimes called Venetian blonde, is a pale but vibrant take on red.
 It’s flattering to a range of fair and medium skin tones and can lean either warm or cool.
 It’s an excellent color solution for both blondes and redheads who have been dying to try something new.

-Burgundy hair has a bit of bad reputation for looking dated, but that only comes into play when it’s poorly dyed.
-If you’re seeing a professional for your color and are interested in the vampy side of strawberry blonde, this highlighted look is an excellent choice.
+If you’re seeing a professional for your color and are interested in the vampy side of strawberry blonde, this highlighted burgundy hair color is an excellent choice.
 The key here is to ask for finely blended color, avoiding stripes at all costs.

-If purple-tinted shades aren’t your thing, then try a strawberry blonde look that’s grounded in pure, deep brown.
-Just the way babylights bring high points to your mane, their darker equivalents add shadows throughout your mane for hair that looks incredibly voluminous.
+Try a strawberry blonde look that’s grounded in pure, deep brown if purple-tinted shades aren’t your thing.
+Just like the way babylights bring high points to your mane, their darker equivalents add shadows throughout your mane for hair that looks incredibly voluminous.
 Why choose just one shade, when you could have many?
 That’s what experimenting is all about.

 Warm strawberry blonde hair on pale skin is the real-life equivalent of an Instagram filter.
 The shade will flatter your skin, make your features pop, and generally win over the world.
 The shade, which incorporates ginger and honey notes, isn’t just tasty-sounding—it’s downright delicious to try out.
 You’ll be glad you did.